WojOstr/API-server/README.md

 If any changes happens between periods, old version is overwritten and saved to minio bucket.
 If user enters POST /data endpoint, it forces to scan scource immediately

-My biggest problem was to use Docker, everything else was funny to learn and developy myself.
+My biggest problem was to use Docker, everything else was funny to learn and develop myself.

+To run the app, download github repository and run docker compose up in 01-docker-compose directory